gitlabhq/gitlab-ci/doc/install/installation.md

 Visit YOUR_SERVER for your first GitLab CI login.
-You should use your GitLab credentials in order to login
+You will be asked to authorize with your GitLab credentials.

 **Enjoy!**